anders-liesse/fsae-simscale-cfd/readme.md

 # Rear Wing for UTD FSAE Fall 2022

-Using the CFD capabilities of the cloud platform SimScale and intelligent airfoil design, I develop a high performance rear wing for a  Formula SAE car.
+Using the CFD capabilities of the cloud platform SimScale and intelligent airfoil design, we develop a high performance rear wing for a  Formula SAE car.

 # Airfoil Design